wechaty/puppet-supports/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Other Puppets
+name: Other
 about: Everything else
-title: ''
+title: 'Other: '
 labels: ''
 assignees: ''
 ---